lenafee/Arduino-Guitar-Amp/README.md

 # Arduino-Guitar-Amp

 ## Introduction
 This is a small all in one digial amp projekt.
 This base is an Arduino Uno.
 The amp is programmeble and you are able to design a hole variety of effects.
 The hole system can run on batteries and can be includet in nearly every speaker.
 In my case I addet the amp into an old broken guitar amp but I also tested it with an hifi speaker.
-The project was inspired by the guitar pedal from Electrosmash.
+The project was inspired by the guitar pedal from Electrosmash https://www.electrosmash.com/pedalshield-uno.

 ## Effects
 * Volume